filippoweb3/polkanalyzer-app/README.md

 After the preliminary selection filtered out all validators that do not fit in the chosen selection criteria, we want to make sure that we can cover as many past eras as possible to maximize the chance we can get daily rewards in future eras without using big nodes that are active all the time.

 This is achieved through a stratified synchronization that selects validators prioritizing past era coverage.
 For example, if we select **Past Eras = 30** and **Eras Active = 10**, we will consider only those nodes active for a maximum of 10 eras in the past 30 eras.
 The synchronization algorithm picks up nodes to fill all past 30 eras; when the era coverage reaches 100%, it starts, again and again, depending on how many **Sync Runs** the user wants to perform (given there are enough validators to perform those runs).
 If multiple nodes are selected to cover specific eras, the one with the highest self stake is prioritized (as this is the node having the most to lose in case of a [slash](https://wiki.polkadot.network/docs/maintain-guides-validator-payout#slashing)).
 The results are multiple runs, each including synchronized validators covering 100% of the past 30 eras and together covering the past 30 eras multiple times (i.e., stratified synchronization).
 Note that the last run might not cover 100% of the past eras.

-## Unbounded Font

-The app uses the [Polkadot Unbounded font](https://unbounded.polkadot.network/).
-When loading the app locally, you must install the .ttf font files to see them in action.